Data Engineering - Master's Programme in Data Science

-Below you will find the details about eligibility requirements, selection criteria, and tuition fees.
-For information on how to apply and what documents you need to submit, check the application guide.
-For this programme, besides the general supporting documents, you also need to submit two programme-specific documents: 1. a CV; 2. an Application Summary Sheet (including your statement of purpose).
+Below you will find details about eligibility requirements, selection criteria and tuition fees.
+For information on how to apply and what general documents you need to submit, check the application guide.
+Besides the general supporting documents, you also need to submit two programme-specific documents: 1. a CV; 2. an Application Summary Sheet (including your statement of purpose).

-25 credits in mathematics including linear algebra and single variable calculus; and
+- 25 credits in mathematics including linear algebra and several variable calculus; and

 Tuition fee-paying students and non-paying students are admitted on the same grounds but in different selection groups.

 If you are not a citizen of a European Union (EU) or European Economic Area (EEA) country, or Switzerland, you are required to pay application and tuition fees.
 Fees cover application and tuition only and do not cover accommodation, academic literature or the general cost of living.
 Read more about fees.

 Tuition fee, first semester: SEK 72,500